Stitches in Time

 Lodging and Parking

-There are 32 cots (total) in 2 sleeping areas.
-The cots have mattresses, but overnight guests should bring bedding (pillow, sleeping bag/sheets and blankets) and towels.
+The double-decker bunk beds have mattresses, but overnight guests should bring bedding (pillow, sleeping bag/sheets and blankets) and towels.
 Bunk spaces will be filled on a first-paid, first-served basis.

 If you arrive on Friday night, drive to the Sheary Lodge to unload your gear.
 Parking spaces in front of the cabin will be reserved for those with mobility concerns.